AirshipWeb/airship-website/site/blog/airship-update-march-2020.md

 <br>

-To do this, we are moving purpose-built service logic developed in Airship 1.0 into native objects living in Kubernetes, and building a new client [*airshipctl*](https://opendev.org/airship/airshipctl) and a new UI [*airshipui*](https://opendev.org/airship/airshipui) to interact with those objects.

-The evolved control plane will reduce the impact of upgrades, improve the operator experience and align with the overall CNCF direction.
+To do this, we are moving the purpose-built services for lifecycle management developed in Airship 1.0 into native objects living in Kubernetes, and building a new intelligent client [*airshipctl*](https://opendev.org/airship/airshipctl) and a new UI [*airshipui*](https://opendev.org/airship/airshipui) to interact with those objects.
+This evolved control plane will reduce the impact of upgrades, improve the operator experience and align with the overall CNCF direction.

-The benefits of aligning with the CNCF direction:
+By aligning with the CNCF direction
 - Support more use cases
 - Expand operational capabilities
-- Add more features
+- Add more supported features

 <br>